Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/02-the_study.md

 - Two evolutionary-related transcription factors, GTF2I and GTF2IRD1, a transcription factor gene are implicated as prime candidates for the cause of the facial dysmorphology.

 #### The experimental design
-With an aim to improve the understanding of the WBS disease, [Corley et al. 2016](https://pubmed.ncbi.nlm.nih.gov/27295951/) created a Gtf2ird1 knockout mouse model of this disease.
+[Corley et al. 2016](https://pubmed.ncbi.nlm.nih.gov/27295951/) created a Gtf2ird1 knockout mouse model of this disease with an aim to improve the understanding of the WBS disease.

 <figure>
   <img src="{{ page.root }}/fig/experimental_design.png" style="margin:10px;height:150px"/>
 </figure><br>

-- The experimental design consisted of
+- The experimental design consists of a 3 X 3 design.
-   - Wildtype healthy mice (WT) - 3.
+   - Wildtype healthy mice (WT) : 3 replicates
-   - Knock out (KO) mice in which the Gtf2ird1 gene was knocked out - 3.
+   - Knock out (KO) mice in which the Gtf2ird1 gene was knocked out : 3 replicates

-#### The biological questions
+#### The biological question
 - Which genes are upregulated or downregulated between the two treatment groups (WT and knockout mice)?
 - Do the regulated genes relate to the disease phenotype?